markhallerman/cliptio-privacy/README.md

 Cliptio accesses the network only to retrieve content you choose to save or to sync data to and from iCloud.

 ## Contact
-If you have questions about this policy, contact: cliptiodev@gmail.com
+If you have questions about this policy or have any support related questions, please contact: cliptiodev@gmail.com